The structure of deviations from maximum parsimony for densely-sampled data and applications for clade support estimation: Methods

 Conveniently, the structure of the history sDAG offers an efficient way of computing certain weights on those histories, and identifying the subset of histories which maximize or minimize such a weight.
 We refer to this process of identifying optimal histories with respect to a weight as \emph{trimming} the history sDAG.
 In \cite{dumm2023representing}, we describe a dynamic programming algorithm to trim the history sDAG so that it expresses only its minimum weight histories.
 The algorithm involves removing all edges which point to suboptimal subhistories, and can be realized in two traversals of the history sDAG.
 We define that algorithm in more detail below.

 This efficient trimming algorithm can be applied for any history weight whose value decomposes as a sum over edges in each history.
-More precisely, let $(V, E) $ be a history sDAG, let $T $ be the set of all histories contained in it, and let $g: T \to \R $ be a function which assigns weights to histories.
+More precisely, let $T $ be the set of all histories contained in history sDAG $(V, E)$, and let $g: T \to \R $ be a function which assigns weights to histories.
 For any history $t\in E $, let the set of edges in $t $ be denoted $E_t $.
 The trimming algorithm can be used if there exists an edge weight function $f:E\to \R$ so that $g(t) = \sum_{e\in E_t} f(e) $, for any history $t\in T $.

 Given such a history weight, we can compute the minimum weight of any subhistory beneath a node $v\in V $, which we will denote $M_f(v) $, in a single post-order traversal of the history sDAG \cite{dumm2023representing}.
 Denote this operation $\textbf{AnnotateMinWeight}(V, E)$.
-The full trimming algorithm is presented in the appendix (\autoref{sec:min_trim_pseudocode}), and involves removing edges from the history sDAG which do not minimize subhistory weight below a node.
-The output of this algorithm, which we will call $\textbf{MinTrim}(V, E, f) $, is a new history sDAG which contains only those histories in the history sDAG $(V, E) $ which minimize the weight function $g $.
+The full trimming algorithm is presented in the Supplementary Materials (\autoref{sec:min_trim_pseudocode}), and involves removing edges from the history sDAG which do not minimize subhistory weight below a node.
+The output of this algorithm, which we will call $\textbf{MinTrim}(V, E, f) $, is a new history sDAG that contains only those histories in the history sDAG $(V, E) $ that minimize the weight function $g $.

 This trimming algorithm is essential for our methods in two ways.
-First, it allows us to trim the history sDAG to contain only histories which minimize parsimony score, which is a sum of mutations on each edge in a history.
-We also use this algorithm to trim a history sDAG containing MP histories to contain only histories minimizing RF-distance to a fixed reference history.
-In~\autoref{sec:rf_distance_decomposes} we describe how RF-distance can be decomposed as a sum over edges, making this application of the algorithm possible.
+First, it allows us to trim the history sDAG to contain only histories that minimize the parsimony score, which is a sum of mutations on each edge in a history.
+We also use this algorithm to trim a history sDAG containing MP histories to contain only histories minimizing Robinson-Foulds (RF) distance to a fixed reference history.
+In the Supplementary Material (~\autoref{sec:rf_distance_decomposes}) we describe how RF distance can be decomposed as a sum over edges, making this application of the algorithm possible.